Home 9 Rapid Prototyping 9 Cost of Prototyping Parts: Estimate Your Budget

 Complex Metal Prototypes

 Conversely, simpler geometries can be machined more quickly, reducing costs by an estimated 20-30%.
-Tight tolerances present another challenge, as achieving high precision often requires slower machining speeds and multiple machining passes, which can triple the cost compared to loose tolerances that allow for faster production.
+Tight tolerances present another challenge, as achieving high precision often requires slower machining speeds and multiple machining passes, which can triple the cost compared to loose tolerances that allow faster production.

 Additionally, complex parts necessitate frequent tool changes and specialized tooling, adding setup time and extra expense.
 In contrast, simpler designs can often be machined with standard tools, eliminating these cost factors.